owencox90/freecodecamp/README.md

 # freecodecamp
-This repository is for Free Code Camp courses and practice projects.
+This repository is for Free Code Camp courses and practice projects that I have completed on freecodecamp.com